-In the 19th chapter of Genesis is recorded the story of the destruction of Sodom and Gomorrah and the rescue of Lot and his family.
-In this account, Lot, his wife, and two daughters are pulled from Sodom just before the brimstone starts to fall and are instructed to flee to one of the nearby towns, without looking back.
-But of course Lot’s wife looked back and ended up as a pillar of salt.
-And then she seems to drop from memory; I can not recall her ever being mentioned after that.
+The 19th chapter of Genesis records the story of the destruction of Sodom and Gomorrah and the rescue of Lot and his family.
+In this account, Lot, his wife, and two daughters are pulled from Sodom just before the brimstone starts to fall.
+And they are instructed to flee to one of the nearby towns, without looking back.
+But of course, Lot’s wife looked back and ended up as a pillar of salt.
+And then she seems to drop from memory.
+I cannot recall her ever being mentioned after that.
 At least until Jesus does as he prepares his disciples for his return and the end of the world as we know it.

 “It was the same in the days of Lot.
 People were eating and drinking, buying and selling, planting and building.
 But the day Lot left Sodom, fire and sulfur rained down from heaven and destroyed them all.

 “It will be just like this on the day the Son of Man is revealed.
 On that day no one who is on the housetop, with possessions inside, should go down to get them.
 Likewise, no one in the field should go back for anything.
 Remember Lot’s wife!
 Whoever tries to keep their life will lose it, and whoever loses their life will preserve it.”Luke 17:28-33 NIV